 Aside from the sole trader route, the limited liability company is the most popular business structure to trade under in the UK.

-With a limited company, the liability of company directors is ‘limited’ in that the company’s finances are separate from the personal finances of the business owner.
+With a limited company, the liability of company directors is ‘limited’ in that the company’s finances are separate from the business owner’s personal finances.
 This is not the case for those who run their business as a sole trader (self employed).

-Limited company shareholders are not responsible for any debts run up by the business, although banks may ask company directors to provide loan guarantees for commercial loans or credit taken out in the company’s name.
+Limited company shareholders are not responsible for any debts run up by the business.
+However, banks may ask company directors to provide loan guarantees for commercial loans or credit taken out in the company’s name.

 Registering a new company – the formation process

-Companies House is the regulatory body for the registration of all limited companies in the UK, and maintains the registry of companies.
+Companies House is the regulatory body that registers all limited companies in the UK and maintains the registry of companies.

-If you want to set up a limited company right away, you can do this easily online with ByteStart’s Company Formation Partner.
+If you want to set up a limited company immediately, you can easily do this online with ByteStart’s Company Formation Partner.

-Before you can start a business as a limited company, the company itself has to be registered with Companies House.
+Before starting a business as a limited company, the company itself has to be registered with Companies House.

-Registering a new company is a relatively simple process, but there are several ways to undertake the actual formation.
+Registering a new company is a relatively simple process, but several ways exist to undertake the actual formation.

-1. You can set up a company directly via Companies House.
-This costs £12.
+- You can set up a company directly via Companies House.
+This costs £50 (correct as of May 2024).

-2. Use a formations agent.
-They will set up your company, and provide any help you need during the set up process.
+- Use a formations agent.
+They will set up your company and provide any help you need during the process.
 They will often be able to add a variety of ‘extras’, such as registered address services, and even help set up a bank account if needed.

-3. Use an accountant.
+- Use an accountant.
 Most limited companies hire an accountant to look after their tax affairs.
-It could make sense to hire an accountant to set up your company, as well as look after your books going forward.
-An accountant will also be able to set your company up for Corporation Tax, VAT, as well as your needs as an employer.
+It could make sense to hire an accountant to set up your company and look after your books going forward.
+An accountant will also be able to set your company up for Corporation Tax, VAT, and your needs as an employer.

-The end result is the same in terms of forming your new company.
-If you could use some help – particularly if you haven’t set up a company before – using a formations agent might be a smart choice.
+The result is the same in terms of forming your new company.
+If you could use some help – mainly if you haven’t set up a company before – using a formations agent might be a smart choice.

 8 things to consider in advance of forming your company